 Since 2009, our main layout was modular in design, and could be disassembled and transported each year for Trainfest held in Milwaukee, WI.
-In 2016, our main layout became fixed in its location, and is approximately 20' x 50'.
-Our main layout now has scenic lighting for night-time operations and run sessions, as well as a real running water river!
+In 2016, our main layout became fixed in its location, and was approximately 20' x 50' featuring scenic lighting for night-time operations and run sessions, as well as a real running water river!

 The Gandy Dancer

 Contrary to common thought, the term "Gandy Dancer" is not a name for a new viral/popular dance.

 The term "Gandy Dancer" is a reference term to railway line workers.
 Before electronics and advanced machinery was created, railroad lines were constructed entirely by hand and steam machines.
 The term "Gandy Dancer" was a slang term by origin, but the original etymology of the term is unknown.
 "Gandy Dancers" performed the hard, physically demanding work for railroad maintenance, such as laying ties, rails, and ballast rock.
 These workers came from multiple racial and ethnic origins, including Mexican, Chinese, Irish, and African origins.